-Although Computer Hope operators may be logged in, at this time we cannot always guarantee responses at all times of the day.
+Although Computer Hope operators and volunteers may be logged in, at this time we cannot always guarantee responses at all times of the day.
 If agents are available to help, you will see an image displaying text indicating agents are available.
-If you're unable to get a hold of someone, try the other suggestions in our online help section.
+If you're unable to get a hold of someone, try the other suggestions in our online computer help.

 Help, I've been banned.